IAmNithi/multiselect-dropdown-react/README.md

 ![Component demo](react-multiselect-dropdown.png)

 ## Installation:

 `npm install --save multiselect-dropdown-react`

 ## Usage:

-See the examples for how to use the component
+See the example for how to use the component

 ```
 import React, { Component } from 'react';